tjohnman/KNOH/doc/Drawing-cells-corner-by-corner/Drawing-cells-corner-by-corner.md

 In order to address both of these points it is advantageous to *not* distinguish between cell space and inter-cell space.
-Rather we will treat the inter-cell space that is to the **right and bottom** of a cell as **belonging to the cell itself** (by convention, any pair of orthogonal directions could be used).
+Rather we will treat the inter-cell space that is to the **right or bottom** of a cell as **belonging to the cell itself** (by convention, any pair of orthogonal directions could be used).